 Binge drinking is often equated with being in college or in your young adult years.
-From frat parties and sorority mixers to finally becoming ‘of age’ and frequenting bars, binge drinking has become widely accepted as the ‘norm’ for certain stages in life.
-However, binge drinking is not only dangerous, it can also signal a more serious problem with alcohol.
+From frat parties and sorority mixers to finally becoming ‘of age’ and frequent drinking at bars has made binge drinking become widely accepted as the ‘norm’ for certain stages in life.
+However, excessive drinking is not only dangerous, it can also signal a more serious problem with alcohol.

 Binge drinking is defined by the National Institute on Alcoholism and Alcohol Abuse (NIAAA) as a pattern of consuming alcohol that brings a person’s blood alcohol concentration (BAC) to 0.08 percent or higher.